cosmoskaluga/De-novo-transcriptome-assembly-HW/HW.md

 ```
 where `--SS_lib_type RF` means that the library preparation was done with a first strand protocol (we know that from the original paper)

+❓ How many trinity 'genes' and 'transcripts' did you get?
+(1 point)

 ## Obtain assembly statistics
+Run
 ``` bash
 TrinityStats.pl  Trinity.fasta
 ```